syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 {% highlight c# %}
 void CustomizeSelectorAppearance()
 {
-    //Customize the selector color for unlocked annotations using the `AnnotationSettings` property of `SfPdfViewer` instance.
+    // Customize the selector color for unlocked annotations using the `AnnotationSettings` property of `SfPdfViewer` instance.
     PdfViewer.AnnotationSettings.Selector.Color = Colors.Blue;

-    //Customize the selector color for locked annotations using the `AnnotationSettings` property of `SfPdfViewer` instance..
+    // Customize the selector color for locked annotations using the `AnnotationSettings` property of `SfPdfViewer` instance..
     PdfViewer.AnnotationSettings.Selector.LockedColor = Colors.LightGray;
 }
 {% endhighlight %}